nikija/public/content/developers/api/distributor.md

 ### Get Hotel Info

-Initial call used to obtain all static data about hotel relevant for a booking widget.
+Initial call used to obtain all static data about hotel relevant for the client.

 #### Request `[PlatformAddress]/api/distributor/v1/hotels/get`